15600 J L Hudson Drive,

 2 people favorited this theater

-Opened in 1966, the Northland Theater was designed by the firm of Ted Rogvoy, and located at the Northland Mall.
-This modernistic-style movie house with its unusually-shaped curving and upturned roof could seat nearly 1500.
+Opened November 17, 1966, the Northland Theater was designed by architect Ted Rogvoy, and located at the Northland Mall.
+This modernistic-style movie house with its unusually-shaped curving and upturned roof could seat nearly 1,500.

-The first movie screened at the Northland was Hitchcock’s “Torn Curtain”.
-By the late 60s, the theater had become a 70mm roadshow house, including a year-long run of “Funny Girl”.
-Both the Northland and Americana, also in Southfield, fiercely competed as roadshow houses for many years, and the Northfield would end up usually showing the better films most of the time.
+The first movie screened at the Northland Theater was Hitchcock’s “Torn Curtain”.
+By the late-1960’s, the theater had become a 70mm roadshow house, including a year-long run of “Funny Girl”.
+Both the Northland Theater and Americana Theater, also in Southfield, fiercely competed as roadshow houses for many years, and the Northfield Theater would end up usually showing the better films most of the time.

 The large original auditorium was twinned in 1976.
-A decade later, AMC Theatres acquired the Northland, but only three years later, it was shuttered, due in large part to declining audiences and growing violence in and around the theater (a problem shared with the Americana as well in the late 80s).
+A decade later, AMC Theatres acquired the Northland Theater, but only three years later, it was shuttered, due in large part to declining audiences and growing violence in and around the theater (a problem shared with the Americana Theater as well in the late-1980’s).

 Just login to your account and subscribe to this theater